stonne-simulator/stonne/README.md

 The addition of these 4 parameters and the modification of the function will let PyTorch run the layer in STONNE obtaining the real tensors.

 In the current version of the pytorch-frontend we also support `nn.SimulatedLinear` and `torch_stonne.SimulatedMatmul` operations that correspond with both `nn.Linear` and `nn.Matmul` operations in the original PyTorch framework.
 The only need is to change the name of the functions and indicate the 3 extra parameters.
+We still do not support SparseDense operations on the pytorch-frontend.

 ### Simulation with real benchmarks